 A person can submit the Passenger Locator Form any time in the 48 hours before arrival in the UK.

-UK Visa Covid-19 Passenger Locator Form at the Border
+Passenger Locator Form at the Border

-A person need to show proof of a completed passenger locator form on arrival at the UK border.
-Indeed, the UK government can use the form to contact a person if someone travelled with the person develops coronavirus (COVID-19) symptoms.
+A person needs to show proof of a completed passenger locator form on arrival at the UK border.
+Indeed, the UK government could use the form to contact a person if someone travelled with the person develops coronavirus (COVID-19) symptoms.
 In fact, when a person submits the form then receives a confirmation email with a document attached.
 Accordingly, at the border control a passenger needs to show either a printed copy of the document or a downloaded copy of document on the smart phone.
 The UK Border Force officers will scan the QR code at the top of the document to check if the passenger has completed the form successfully.

-Self Isolation and Test to Release Scheme Rules
+Self-Isolation and Test to Release Scheme Rules

 If a passenger is travelling to England, Scotland, or Wales, including British nationals returning home from travel abroad then needs to provide evidence of a negative COVID-19 test result taken up to 72 hours (3 days) before departure.
 If the passenger does not comply (and do not have a valid exemption) then the airline or carrier may refuse boarding and/or the passenger may also be fined on arrival.
 For instance, £500/- on arrival in England.

-Please note, a person coming from a country included in the Travel Corridors List were not required to self-isolate.
+Please note, a person coming from a country included in the Travel Corridors List were not required to observe self-isolate.
 However, on Jan 18, 2021, the British Government has suspended the Travel Corridors.
 Therefore, anyone arriving in England from outside the UK or Ireland needs to self-isolate for 10 days.